-- Press all installed RIMMs into the module sockets to make sure they're fully inserted. - Make sure you used the correct cables to connect the internal peripherals and that the peripherals are properly connected to the motherboard.
+- Press all installed DIMMs into the module sockets to make sure they're fully inserted. - Make sure you used the correct cables to connect the internal peripherals and that the peripherals are properly connected to the motherboard.
 Check the Master/Slave positions on all IDE cables.
 If you installed a device that uses ATA-100 mode, make sure it is connected to the motherboard with an ATA-100 cable to ensure maximum performance. - Check that all expansion cards are correctly installed and fully inserted in the expansion slots.
-Pay particular attention to the AGP display card. - Make sure the processor and its cooling assembly are properly installed. - Check all the hardware settings on the motherboard and make sure they are correct.
+Pay particular attention to the AGP display card if one is installed. - Make sure the processor and its fan/heatsink cooling assembly are properly installed. - Check all the hardware settings on the motherboard and make sure they are correct.